The Constitution of

 Article Eight

-1. Six ex-officio members of the Club, being in order of precedence the President, the Secretary, the Junior Treasurer, the Publicity Officer, the Assistant Secretary and the Senior Treasurer.
+1. Six ex-officio members of the Club, being in order of precedence the President, the Secretary, the Junior Treasurer, the Publicity Officer, the Social Secretary, the Assistant Secretary and the Senior Treasurer.

 2. Any past Presidents of the Club who are resident members of Cambridge University, who shall be honorary Committee members.